Hinterland (2021 film): Production

 The film was shot to a large extent with the blue screen technology, the scenes were mainly created on the computer.
 In July 2021, a trailer of the film was released.

+Release

+The film premiered at the 74th Locarno Film Festival on 6 August 2021 and won Prix du public UBS Award.

+Its German premiere was on 7 October 2021.